yabeda-rb/yabeda-prometheus/README.md

     WEBrick will be launched in separate thread and will serve metrics on `/metrics` path.

+    > **ATTENTION**: Starting from Ruby 3.0 WEBrick isn't included with Ruby by default.
+You should either add `gem "webrick"` into your Gemfile or launch `Yabeda::Prometheus::Exporter.rack_app` with application server of your choice.

     See [yabeda-sidekiq] for example.

     Listening address is configured via `PROMETHEUS_EXPORTER_BIND` env variable (default is `0.0.0.0`).